-Traditional Full Irish Breakfast: what is a full Irish?
+The Great Traditional Full Irish Breakfast what is it?

-You will see the signs everywhere in Ireland from gourmet restaurants to petrol stations – traditional Irish Breakfast – Full Irish breakfast – Ulster Fry Breakfast or even Irish Fry Up.
+You will see the signs everywhere in Ireland from gourmet restaurants to petrol (gas) stations – traditional Irish Breakfast – Full Irish breakfast – Ulster Fry Breakfast or even Irish Fry Up.
 They are all versions of the same traditional full Irish breakfast served for years throughout the country.
+This big cooked breakfast is a dish the Irish people have been serving up for years now.

 Even Anthony Bourdain raved, “No morning in Ireland is fully experienced without the sublime wonder of a traditional Irish breakfast.”